Highlands Virtual Academy

 Attendance is monitored through our cyber service platforms.
 We are able to calculate the exact amount of engaged time as well as a student’s idle time.
 Based on the students’ progress report and data provided from these platforms, in a typical year, the school district may recommend that your child work on their courses at the school either during the school day and/or during after-school tutoring time to help them be successful online learners.

 How will my child receive cyber credit for physical education?

 Our Highlands Virtual Academy students are able to obtain their Physical Education credit through our HVA Physical Education courses.
 Students are required to complete the written portion of the course as well as submit a fitness log.
 This process varies for K-6 students.
 Please contact Mr. Cressler for more details.

 Similar to traditional courses with multiple measures of student progress, the Highlands Virtual Academy assesses student progress in a variety of ways.
 Some examples of the assessment tools used include journal entries, quizzes, tests, homework assignments, and written projects.
 However, students do have the ability to redo all work until the student reaches mastery.
 Students will be required to submit assignments to their teachers for evaluation and feedback.
 Teachers will assess mastery and provide timely quantitative feedback for all grades.

 Will my child be required to participate in standardized testing?

 Yes.
 Depending on their grade, all students in the Highlands Virtual Academy program are required to participate in district and state mandated standardized testing.
-Students in grades 7 and 8 are required to participate in Pennsylvania System of School Assessment (PSSA) in the areas of Math, English Language Arts and Science.
-Based on their scheduled and previously completed courses Highlands Students grades 9 -12 will participate in Keystone testing in Algebra, Biology and English.
+Students in grades 3-8 are required to participate in Pennsylvania System of School Assessment (PSSA) in the areas of Math, English Language Arts and Science.
+Based on their scheduled and previously completed courses, Highlands Students grades 9 -12 will participate in Keystone testing in Algebra, Biology and English.